hplp/rfautomata/README.md

 Clone the code to your local machine:
 `git clone git@github.com:tjt7a/rfautomata.git`

+Make sure that you have the following dependencies installed, if missing, use pip to install:
+- optparse
+- logging
+- pickle
+- numpy

 ### Train the MNIST Model

 Use the trainensemble script to train a Random Forest model on the canned MNIST dataset.